SLieve/technicalgrimoire/_games/kintsugi.md

 </div>

 > "Can't recommend it enough.
 Free, easy to run RPG about immortals learning from their mistakes." - [Tyler Crumrine](https://mobile.twitter.com/uhcoolguy)

+> "My kid and I played a session of Kintsugi!
+Was a lot of fun.
+He was a mutant pit fighter that had to make breakfast.
+First skill he made was “Sharp hoverboard” to slice mutant potatoes.
+Was a lot of fun!" - [Sean](https://twitter.com/HypatiasAngst/status/1238978186110808064)

 ![kintsugi-fold.jpg]({{site.url}}/images/posts/kintsugi-fold.jpg)